bromanko/bromanko.com/_posts/2015-03-10-meeting-earnest.md

 ---
-layout: post
 title: Meeting Earnest
 excerpt:
-feature-gradient: vanusa
+date: '2015-03-10'
 ---

 One of the most difficult things about choosing where you work is getting a complete picture of what it‘s *really* like there.
 What are the people like?
 What are their values?
 What are the types of challenges they get to work on day to day?
 There’s only so much that a career page and job description can expose.
 In the past, I’ve learned the most about companies from talking to the people that work there.

 If you’ve ever been curious about [Earnest](https://www.meetearnest.com/) — especially the Data or Engineering teams — you’ve now got an ongoing chance to learn more by talking to me.
 You may already know that we’re building a next-generation bank leveraging technology and data sciences.
 Now you can get answers to all of your other questions.